Shell (LON:SHEL) Given a GBX 3,000 Price Target by Royal Bank of Canada Analysts

-Shell (LON:SHEL – Get Rating) received a GBX 3,000 ($37.75) target price from investment analysts at Royal Bank of Canada in a research note issued to investors on Thursday, Borsen Zeitung reports.
-Royal Bank of Canada’s price objective suggests a potential upside of 24.66% from the company’s previous close.
+Shell (LON:SHEL – Get Rating) received a GBX 3,000 ($37.96) price objective from research analysts at Royal Bank of Canada in a report issued on Wednesday, Borsen Zeitung reports.
+Royal Bank of Canada’s price target suggests a potential upside of 27.06% from the stock’s previous close.

-A number of other research firms also recently weighed in on SHEL.
-Deutsche Bank Aktiengesellschaft reiterated a “buy” rating and set a GBX 2,551 ($32.10) target price on shares of Shell in a report on Friday, May 6th.
-Jefferies Financial Group set a GBX 2,600 ($32.72) target price on Shell in a report on Thursday.
-Berenberg Bank upped their target price on Shell from GBX 2,375 ($29.89) to GBX 2,750 ($34.60) and gave the stock a “buy” rating in a report on Wednesday, May 11th.
-UBS Group set a GBX 2,450 ($30.83) target price on Shell in a report on Wednesday, April 27th.
-Finally, Citigroup restated a “neutral” rating and issued a GBX 2,045 ($25.73) price target on shares of Shell in a research note on Friday, May 6th.
-One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of GBX 2,665.70 ($33.54).
+Several other research firms have also weighed in on SHEL.
+JPMorgan Chase & Co. restated an “overweight” rating and set a GBX 2,850 ($36.06) price target on shares of Shell in a research report on Thursday, May 26th.
+Morgan Stanley reaffirmed an “overweight” rating and issued a GBX 2,860 ($36.18) target price (up from GBX 2,570 ($32.52)) on shares of Shell in a research note on Wednesday, May 11th.
+Deutsche Bank Rese… set a GBX 2,551 ($32.27) price target on shares of Shell in a research report on Wednesday, March 23rd.
+Bank of America started coverage on shares of Shell in a report on Friday, February 4th.
+They issued a “buy” rating on the stock.
+Finally, Barclays reissued an “overweight” rating and set a GBX 3,000 ($37.96) price objective on shares of Shell in a research report on Thursday, May 5th.
+One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of GBX 2,665.70 ($33.73).

 Shell plc operates as an energy and petrochemical company Europe, Asia, Oceania, Africa, the United States, and Rest of the Americas.
 The company operates through Integrated Gas, Upstream, Marketing, Chemicals and Products, and Renewables and Energy Solutions segments.
 It explores for and extracts crude oil, natural gas, and natural gas liquids; markets and transports oil and gas; produces gas-to-liquids fuels and other products; and operates upstream and midstream infrastructure necessary to deliver gas to market.